 Click here for "Frequently Asked Questions"

-Israel in Depth Price Includes: 12 nights lodging in 4 star hotels, breakfast and dinner daily, Abrahamic lunch, full time English speaking Israeli tour guide, ear whisper systems, porterage (1 Bag), services of long distance deluxe motorcoach as appear on itinerary, all guides, entrances and transportation as appear on itinerary, group arrival and departure transfer (approximate 4:30pm arrival group transfer scheduled from the airport).
+Israel in Depth Price Includes: 12 nights lodging in 4 star hotels, breakfast and dinner daily, Abrahamic lunch, St. Peter’s Fish lunch, full time English speaking Israeli tour guide, 1 airport arrival transfer / 1 airport departure transfer, gratuities (guide, driver, hotel staff), ear whisper systems, porterage (1 Bag), services of long distance deluxe motor coach, all guides, entrances and transportation as appear on itinerary.

-Jordan/Southern Israel Extension Price Includes: 3 nights lodging in 4 star hotels (Dead Sea, Petra & Eilat), breakfast and dinner daily, full time English speaking Jordanian tour guide, porterage (1 Bag), border Taxes / Jordan Visa, tips to drivers, guides, and hotel staff, all guides, entrances and transportation as appear on itinerary
+Jordan/Southern Israel Extension Price Includes: 3 nights lodging in 4 star hotels (Dead Sea, Petra & Eilat), breakfast and dinner daily, full time English speaking Jordanian tour guide, porterage (1 Bag), border Taxes / Jordan Visa, gratuities (guide, driver, hotel staff), all guides, entrances and transportation as appear on itinerary

-Jordan/Southern Israel Extension Not Included: All air flights and air taxes, lunches, optional travel insurance, ear whisper systems.
-May 22nd flight from Eilat approximate $150.00 (subject to confirmation).
+Jordan/Southern Israel Extension Not Included: All air flights and air taxes, lunches, optional travel insurance.
+Possible June 3 tour bus or flight from Eilat approximate $0 - $150 (subject to confirmation).

-Samaria/Hebron Extension Price Includes: 3 nights lodging in 4 star hotels (Ariel & Jerusalem), breakfast and dinner daily, full time English speaking Israeli tour guide, porterage (1 Bag), tips to drivers, guides, and hotel staff, services of long distance deluxe motorcoach as appear on itinerary, all guides, entrances and transportation as appear on itinerary
+Samaria/Hebron Extension Price Includes: 4 nights lodging in 4 star hotels (Ariel & Jerusalem), breakfast and dinner daily, full time English speaking Israeli tour guide, porterage (1 Bag), gratuities (guide, driver, hotel staff), services of long distance deluxe motor coach, all guides, entrances and transportation as appear on itinerary

 Deposit Required: $300 per person will reserve your place.
 A $100 service fee will be charged for cancellation at any time in addition to our normal payment and cancellation policy.

-Depart the USA for an overnight flight to Israel.
+Depart from home for an overnight flight to Israel.